-The date was deliberately chosen to fit in with the International calendar so that the National Squad could race, and apart from the double for whom there was no lightweight event, all of the GB crews entered although the coxed four scratched before their first race.
+The date was deliberately chosen to fit in with the International calendar so that the National Squad could race and apart from the double, for whom there was no lightweight event, and the lightweight four, the other four GB crews entered although the coxed four subsequently scratched.
 Zaza Horne also competed under the GBR National Squad banner, and won Open Single Sculls.

 As they should, the pair, the eight and lightweight single all won every race, and with ‘Easily’ verdicts too, except for the eight’s semi-final where they were pressed hard by Thames RC which Annabel remembers was “embarrassing”.